 (And we both know you’ll have to get “one more thing” if you pull out your wallet.)

-Also remember that health is super important.
+Health is super important.
 But don’t pretend that you can’t buy a bag of chips because it’s unhealthy when your fall back is the drive thru menu.

 Don’t let the perfect get in the way of the good.